icssc/AntAlmanac/README.md

     docker compose up -d --build
     ```

-    This will start a PostgreSQL database on port 5432 with the credentials specified in `docker-compose.yml`.
+    This will start a PostgreSQL database with the port and credentials defined in `docker-compose.yml`.

 4. Set up environment variables:
     - Copy `apps/antalmanac/.env.example` to `apps/antalmanac/.env` and fill in values.